-AT&T talks up its LTE plans, reaffirms that first LTE handset is coming this yearAlex Wagner - Deputy Managing Editor, News Desk
+AT&T talks up its LTE plans, reaffirms that first LTE handset is coming this yearAlex Wagner - Editorial Director of News and Content

 There have been a number of questions surrounding AT&T and its new 4G LTE network ever since AT&T flipped the switch on it less than a month ago, covering topics like when the first LTE smartphones might be available and how AT&T plans to differentiate HSPA+ 4G and LTE 4G in its marketing.
 Today AT&T took the time to answer a few of those inquiries in a short Q&A with PCMag.
 The entire article is worth a read if you've got any interest in AT&T LTE, but some of the big points to take away from it include: